Left Hemispheric Stroke

 - Neurologic exam: This is also called neuro signs, neuro checks, or neuro status.
 A neurologic exam can show caregivers how well your brain works after an injury or illness.
 Caregivers will check how your pupils (black dots in the center of each eye) react to light.
 They may check your memory and how easily you wake up.
 Your hand grasp and balance may also be tested.

-- Intake and output: Caregivers may need to know the amount of liquid you are getting and how much you are urinating.
+- Intake and output: Healthcare providers may need to know the amount of liquid you are getting and how much you are urinating.
 A Foley catheter is a tube placed in your bladder to drain your urine into a bag.
-Caregivers will remove the catheter as soon as possible, to prevent infection.
+Healthcare providers will remove the catheter as soon as possible, to prevent infection.

 - Antipyretics: These decrease fever.